Notre Dame Holds 1st Mass Since Fire Devastated The Historic Paris Cathedral

 "All who enter here do not come as tourists," he said.
 "Many come maybe out of curiosity without knowing why, but they are not the same when they leave because there is a presence here."

-Leaving the service, Monsignor Patrick Gollnisch said it was a "shock" to see the destruction as well as how much was still in tact.
+Leaving the service, Monsignor Pascal Gollnisch said it was a "shock" to see the destruction as well as how much was still in tact.
 He works with Christians in the Near and Middle East and gifted a cross carved from the stone of an Aleppo church he said was destroyed by a missile.

 "I think it's a beautiful spiritual link between Notre Dame and all the churches in the Near East that have been damaged or destroyed," Gollnisch said.
 "Notre Dame was an accident, but it's the same shock to see our cathedral in this state."